hansroland/reflex-dom-inbits/tutorial.md

 ## Function *switchPromptlyDyn*

-Reflex-don has a helper function *switchPromptlyDyn* with the following type:
+Reflex-Dom has a helper function *switchPromptlyDyn* with the following type:

 ```switchPromptlyDyn :: Reflex t => Dynamic t (Event t a) -> Event t a```